-This is only part of the process, however, as we recommend that you also get an insurance checkup from your agent or broker once a year to help you make an informed decision about the coverage you need.
+This is only part of the process, however, as we recommend that you also get an insurance checkup from your agent once a year to help you make an informed decision about the coverage you need.
 No one wants to pay a higher premium, but construction costs have increased dramatically over the past several years and it’s important for you to make sure that any potential loss has satisfactory coverage.

 This is especially important if you have made improvements to your home and have not incorporated these improvements into your coverage.
 And even if you haven’t made any improvements to your home, we still recommend a review to make sure that your coverage limits are adequate to cover the cost of rebuilding in your area, because every neighborhood can be a little different.

 The National Association of Homebuilders annually tracks building costs, and the average price per square foot for residential construction in the Western states jumped 36 percent between 2002 and 2007.

 So take a moment to reassess your coverage and protect your family’s future.
 To help you get started, here are a few things you should consider and discuss with your agent: